favorov/best-friends/R/best.friends/README.md

-We start it as a package just to easy install to R.
+best.friends test R implemantation
+===

+This is R implementaion of the gest.briends test.
-The idea is: we have drivers, their downstreams and relations as rectangular matrix of numbers.
+The idea is: we have N elements and M comminities and relations described as NxM matrix.
 The stronger is the realtion, the higher is the number.
-We want to define the (specific) best friends ranking for each someone.
+For each elemant, we wnat to know the most friendly community.

 0.0.1 - initial version
 0.1.1 - p-value calculated